tm000/JspreadsheetCE-touch-extension/README.md

 The following enhancements are made for touch interaction with Jspreadsheet CE:
 * **Selectable Cell Range**: Allows users to select a range of cells using touch gestures.
 * **Context Menu Button**: Displays a button to show the context menu when cells are selected, enabling context menu display even on Mobile Safari.
+* **Resize Column Width And Row Height**: Allows users to change column widths and row heights using touch gestures.

 ![alt Handles for changing cell selection](images/image1.avif "Handles for changing cell selection")